ilhangrn/compiler_skills/docs/compiler_notes/src/p3_linker.md

     *Before passing to another section lets we need to take care of docs.
 Lets add mdbook for this project.

 ### Uncommon flags we may need

+> -u flag can be used to mark a function as undefined.
+This is used to unload a function definition so another library can use. e.g

+    -u symbol_to_undefine

+> After a regular embedded script becomes like this:

+    -Larchitecture/arm/linker -Tgcc_arm_common.ld -specs=nosys.specs

+If we dont need to use different standart libs we do not use -nodefault or -nolibc.

+> Note that not all linker flags recognised by compiler.
+We need to pass them with an extra -Xlinker or -Wl flag.
+The flag following -Xlinker will be passed to linker.

+> to pass command to linker to create a map file named test.map, command becomes:

+    cc my_app.o multi_file.o -Xlinker -Map -Xlinker test.map

+    or we can use flag=argument style
+    cc my_app.o multi_file.o -Xlinker -Map=test.map

+> if we use -Wl we use commo to seperate them

+    cc my_app.o multi_file.o -Wl,-Map,test.map

+In general we prefer -Wl version.

+### Linking for a static library
+> we do it some reasons:
+- When we need to compile different parts with different flags, include paths and preprocessors.
+- To leverage information hiding, encapsulation to decrease coupling.
+- To keep source code hidden while releasing pre compiled libraries to customers
+- To reduce compalation time for complex builds

+    For embedded system engineers static libraries are almost always the choice.

+To create our static library we don't use linker or compiler, instead we use archiver(ar). e.g

+    ar rcs my_app.a my_app.o multi_file.o
+    -ar
+        archiver
+    r: insert symbols, replace already existing
+    c: create a new arc
+    s: write an index

+> lets say we want to create static library for parts.
+We need to archive them individualy like here:

+    cc -c src/my_app.c src/lib/multi_file.c -I include
+    ar rcs libmultifile.a multi_file.o

+> Now it is time to link them for application.
+We need to compile other part too.
+We already did.
+We have two .a files.

+> I failed at this point, will check it later.

+### Linking for shared library
+> Shared libraries are created using the compiler/linker.
+We need to use special compilation.
+We use -fPIC flag to create position-indepent code.
+It means it can be executed in any memory address without modification.
+We go to library directory and call

+    cc -fPIC -c multi_file.c -o multi_pic.o -I ../../include/

+    then we call:

+    cc -shared multi_pic.o -o multi_dyn.dylib
+    cc -shared multi_pic.o -o multi_dyn.so
+    cc -shared multi_pic.o -o multi_dyn.dll

+> Now we have shared library which is with
+    .dylib for OS X,
+    .so for linux
+    .dll for windows

+> Now we know all, we could run directly from compiler with a single command below.
+Gives us shared library from c files.

+    cc -shared multi_file.c -o libmulti_func.so -I ../../include

+    It could be .dll or dylib.
+Just examples.

+> Sumamry:

+    If you are going to compile source files into object files that will be used in shared library, use:
+    -fPIC -c
+    -> output is .o object files

+    If you are compiling sources or object files into a shared library using the compiler front-end use:
+    -shared.
+    -> output is the shared library with .so, .dll, .dylib

+    We usually create share libraries through library front-end.

+> Remember we generated libmultifunc.so, i moved it to top folder to use as library and generate output. we call next command(-L. says our library is here) and lmulti_func says there is a shared library named "libmulti_func".[extention]

+    cc my_app.o -L. -lmulti_func -o multi_linked_lib

+> Now we have application named multi_linked_lib.
+We call

+    ./multi_linked_lib
+    -> and we fail.
+Because program loader looks another path for shared libraries.
+So we tell it our shared is here.

+    LD_LIBRARY_PATH=. ./multi_linked_lib
+    -> it works.
+It was a long journey to run a c code.
+Life was never easy, we forget!